Grainne Godfree

 Grainne Godfree is an American television writer.

-She is well known for her significant work on The CW and Greg Berlanti's Arrowverse.
+She is known for her work on The CW and Greg Berlanti's Arrowverse.

 Life and career

 She attended Harvard University, graduating with a degree in history.
 She later entered the Columbia University film program and spent three years as the assistant director of the school's film festival.

 Her first foray into show business was with the 2008 short film Anjali, which she wrote for director Maya Anand.
 It follows a rebellious Indian-American who is faced with the betrayal of her father.

 The Tomorrow People

 In 2013, she joined the American remake of the science-fiction series The Tomorrow People, as a writer.
 She contributed to four episodes of the series ("All Tomorrow's Parties", "The Citedel", "Brother's Keeper", "Modus Vivendi").